(833) 262-7801

 Car in the shop

-After looking over this general checklist, go through the owner’s manual for each different type of fleet vehicle and incorporate their advice into the process.
+After looking over this general checklist, managers should go through the owner’s manual for each different type of fleet vehicle and incorporate the advice into the process.
 Every vehicle is different, and each owner’s manual will have specific service recommendations based on mileage or age.

-Once you have a PMC in place for each type of commercial vehicle (e.g., Ford Transit, Ford F-350, Kenworth T680), tweak the details for each individual commercial vehicle (e.g., Ford Transit #1, Ford Transit #2, Ford Transit #3).
+Once there’s a PMC in place for each type of commercial vehicle (e.g., Ford Transit, Ford F-350, Kenworth T680), managers and mechanics should tweak the details for each individual commercial vehicle (e.g., Ford Transit #1, Ford Transit #2, Ford Transit #3).

 Depending on how they’re used, individual vehicles will develop their own unique needs.
 For example, Ford Transit #1 may do well on the manufacturer’s recommended oil change schedule, while Ford Transit #2 may need more frequent oil changes.

-Don’t be afraid to alter the preventative maintenance checklist below if you find that something else works better for a particular vehicle.
+Fleet administrators shouldn’t be afraid to alter the preventative maintenance checklist below if they find that something else works better for a particular vehicle.

 Daily Preventative Maintenance Checklist